Guessing random additive noise decoding with symbol reliability information (SRGRAND): Discussion

 \section{Discussion}

-We have introduced \tb{SRGRAND} and \tb{SRGRANDAB}, by identifying how to expand the remit of two noise-centric capacity achieving decoding algorithms, GRAND and GRANDAB, to a situation where symbol reliability information is available.
-By using the symbol reliability information to mask symbols that are reliable and guessing noise only on unreliable symbols, these algorithms can realize higher rates, with lower error probabilities, and less complexity.
+We have introduced SRGRAND and SRGRANDAB, two noise-centric decoding algorithms using symbol reliability information.
+By using the symbol reliability information to mask symbols that are reliable and guessing noise only on unreliable symbols, these algorithms can realize higher rates, with lower error probabilities, and less complexity, than without symbol reliability information.

-All of the GRAND algorithms are suitable for use with any code-book so long as an efficient method exists to test a string's of symbols membership of the code-book.
-For linear codes, testing code-book membership requires only a matrix multiplication over a finite field.
-For Polar Codes \cite{Arikan09}, which are linear, even more efficient mechanisms are available.
-A random code-book, as employed in our formal proofs of capacity and complexity, can be stored in an $\A$-ary tree, so that testing code-book membership amounts to a tree search, which can be performed efficiently.
-Thus all these schemes are universally applicable in the sense that their execution only depends on the structure of the noise rather than how the code-book was constructed.
-Moreover, guesswork orders are known to be robust to mismatch \cite{Sundaresan07}, and so decoding precision should not be sensitive to precision in the channel noise model.
+All of the GRAND algorithms are suitable for use with any codebook so long as testing membership of the codebook for a string of symbols is efficient.
+For linear codes, such testing requires only a matrix multiplication over a finite field.
+CRC codes, CA-Polar Codes and RLCs are all linear.
+Moreover, guesswork orders are known to be robust to mismatch \cite{Sundaresan07}, and so decoding precision should not be sensitive to minor imprecision in the channel noise model.

-\tb{ We empirically assessed the performance of these algorithms when compared with the well established majority logic decoding of RM codes and BM decoding of a BCH code.
-These code-book specific decoders provides similar block error performance to an ML GRANDAB decoder in a BSC, but the provision of symbol reliability information to SRGRANDAB results in substantially better performance. }

-\tb{ As the algorithms are universal, they enable us to empirically consider decoding RLCs, which is little explored outside of theory.
-Re-randomizing at each communication resulted in BLER performance comparable with the highly structured RM and BCH codes of the same rate.
-This opens the possibility of using SRGRANDAB for the provision of security, based on a principle to have the sender and receiver to use a distinct linear block-code drawn using a cryptographically secure random number generator for each transmission.
-As the quality of individual code-books in any sequence will fluctuate, a natural concern in the use of RLCs would be that block error performance would be diminished, but our simulation results instead suggest that RLCs are typically good and overall performance is instead enhanced. }
+We empirically compared SRGRAND and SRGRANDAB with the well established majority logic decoding of RM codes and BM decoding of a BCH code.
+The provision of symbol reliability information to SRGRANDAB results in substantially better performance.
+As the algorithms are universal, they enable us to empirically consider decoding RLCs, which is little explored outside of theory.
+The BLER performance is comparable with the highly structured RM and BCH codes of the same rate.
+This opens the possibility of using SRGRANDAB for security, based on a principle of having the sender and receiver use a distinct linear code drawn using a cryptographically secure random number generator for each transmission.